drake7707/paintbynumbersgenerator/README.md

 I used VSCode, which has built in typescript support.
 To debug it uses a tiny webserver to host the files on localhost.

 To run do `npm install` to restore packages and then `npm start` to start the webserver

+## Compiling the cli version

+Install pkg first if you don't have it yet `npm install pkg -g`.
+Then in the root folder run `pkg .`.
+This will generate the output for linux, windows and macos.